When it comes to creating video content for your business, most people think it requires a lot of equipment and a huge financial investment.

 The following tools and software represent a basic recording setup.
 In fact, you might already have some of them on hand:

 If there’s one thing we’ve all learned from Zoom meetings (aside from the importance of reliable WiFi), it’s that lighting can make or break your videos.
 People won’t pay much attention to what you’re saying if they can’t see you.
 On the other hand, bright and even lighting will go a long way toward making your video look more professional — even if it’s filmed on a phone.
+Using natural, soft light will result in better video quality, so try to set your recording area near a window if possible.

 Unless you’re lucky enough to have a recording spot near a window with lots of natural light, you’ll probably need to invest in some basic lighting.
 For smartphone videos, a ring light is a great option that won’t break the bank.
+How you set your lighting is important for achieving a balanced look.

 Ring lights, as the name implies, are circular lights that clip onto your phone.
 We use and recommend this one ($15) because it’s super portable and comes with three different light modes.

 As you get more experienced, you can experiment with reflectors and fill lights — but when you’re just getting started, it’s best to keep it simple.
+Fine-tune your lighting setup as you go to achieve the look you want.
+For the best results, shoot during “golden hour” when the natural light is soft and flattering.

 2. Backgrounds for phone videos